2012 FIFA U-17 Women's World Cup

 The 2012 FIFA U-17 Women's World Cup was the third edition of the women's football tournament, and was held in Azerbaijan from 22 September to 13 October, following a decision by the executive committee on 19 March 2010.
 Defending champions South Korea failed to qualify for the tournament.
-France won the title after defeating Korea DPR 1–1 (7–6 after pen.).
+France won the title after defeating North Korea 1–1 (7–6 after pen.).

 Mascot

 The official mascot of this World Cup was The Top Top Girl (Top Top Qız), which means ball in Azerbaijani, a young girl with the national flag painted on her cheeks.
 Her body is blue, red, green and white kit like the host's national team and her brown hair in a ponytail designed to resemble what is known as a buta, a curving decorative motif widely used in Azerbaijani art.